Stand with Ukraine flag

 Gateway List

-This dashboard displays all your gateways and all the necessary details about them, namely:
+Gateway list page displays all your gateways and all the necessary details about them, namely:

-• Date and time of creation;
+• Date and time of creation.

-• Name of the gateway;
+• Name of the gateway.

-• Status (Active/Inactive);
+• Status (Active/Inactive).

-• Number of active connectors;
+• Number of enabled connectors.

 • Gateway version.